broadinstitute/2022_PERISCOPE/README.md

 conda activate periscope_2022
 ```

+## Replicating our workflow

+All of our data is publicly available so that our entire workflow can be replicated.
+However, many of the processing steps require significant computational resources and cannot be replicated on an average personal computer.
+To address this, we have provided many intermediate files.
+Input images, intermediate processed images, and the final images used for analysis are available as described in [Downloading images](#downloading-images).
+Input profiles, intermediate processed profiles, and the final profiles used for analysis are available as described in [Downloading profiles](#downloading-profiles).

+Each folder in this repository contains the input files used, logical intermediates generated, and/or a README file describing how to download any that are too large for the repository.

+We have described a minimal example you can use, where possible, to practice using our workflow.
+However, it is very important to understand that extracting meaningful biology is only possible at scale so any minimal examples are to be used for technical but not biological understanding.

 ## Downloading data

 Cell Painting images and profiles are available at the Cell Painting Gallery on the Registry of Open Data on AWS (https://registry.opendata.aws/cellpainting-gallery/) under accession number `cpg0021-periscope`.
 Detailed download and file organization information for the Cell Painting Gallery are available at https://github.com/broadinstitute/cellpainting-gallery.

-A549 data is labeled as batch `20200805_A549_WG_Screen`.
+A549 data is labeled as batch `20200805_A549_WG_Screen` and may also be referred to as `CP186` in some file names.

-HeLa data is labeled as batch `20210422_HeLa_WG_Screen`.
+HeLa data is labeled as batch `20210422_HeLa_WG_Screen` and may also be referred to a `CP257` in some file names.
+DMEM and HPLM conditions were separated by plate.
+DMEM plates are 'CP257A','CP257B','CP257D','CP257F', and 'CP257H'.
+HPLM_plates are 'CP257J','CP257K','CP257L', and 'CP257N'.

 ### Downloading images